gregsanay/plagiarism_checker/README.md

 Then push as usual; GitHub will store LFS objects separately from the Git repository.

-If you'd like, I can prepare a release draft and provide instructions for packaging a model bundle for users.

 ## Using your own model or engine

 Options: